-The rainy season begins in the month of December and extends until the month of March.
-The best time to travel to Iquitos is from April to October, when the weather conditions are a little more stable and the chances of rain decrease.
+The rainy season begins in December and extends until March.
+The best time to travel to Iquitos is from April to October when the weather conditions are a little more stable and the chances of rain decrease.
 In any case, it must be in mind that the average annual season is 28 ° and that the humidity levels (even in the "dry" season are very high).

 How to get to Iquitos?

 As we said before, Iquitos can only be reached by air or by water.
 The routes to follow depend on the starting point.
 By air; regular domestic flights arrive from Iquitos from Lima, Tarapoto, Pucallpa, and connections.
 From Lima, the flight time is approximately 1 hour.
 International flights also arrive from Panama.
 By water; Iquitos has several operational ports although not all are "legal".
 The commercial port for regional trips is Puerto Masusa, which is located on Av.
 La Marina, 3 km north of the city center.

 What to see and what to do in the city of Iquitos?